 How does CSGO ranking work?

-To be honest, no one really knows how.
-Valve is very secretive about their ranking system and rightfully so.
-If players figure out how the system works, they’ll be playing to rank up and not to have fun.
+To be honest, no one knows how.
+Valve is very secretive about its ranking system, and rightfully so.
+If players figure out how the system works, they’ll be playing to rank up and not have fun.
 If a game isn’t fun, why bother playing?

 The best bet we have at an insight into the ranking system is from a Valve employee who goes by the Reddit username vitaliy_valve.
-The employee stated on a Reddit thread that CSGO uses a ranking system based on the Glicko-2 model.
+The employee stated that CSGO uses a ranking system based on the Glicko-2 model on a Reddit thread.

 To know more about how CSGO ranking works, check out this article